How to Start a Blog in 10 Easy Steps

 This post is to encourage you to know that you can find joy and happiness being based right from home.
 You can thrive in your own environment when you create the conditions to help support you and your family.
 It takes time but it is well worth the effort.

-By wisdom a house is built, and through understanding it is established; (Proverbs 24:3)
+and through understanding it is established; (Proverbs 24:3)

 Wisdom helps us to order our lives with intent.
 The virtue of wisdom has constructive, life-giving qualities.
 It initiates life, produces good fruit, creates, nurtures, fosters, establishes, and fills a house- a physical house, a family, and even our personal character with strength for our days.